Jump to topic

 First Day

 The first day of your new role will include a mandatory New Employee Orientation meeting.
 This one-hour orientation is remote and will walk you through important information you need to know as a new employee and allow you to ask questions.
 Please be prepared to meet with an HR representative to review your I-9 documents after the NEO zoom meeting.
-Documents will be reviewed in the COM HR office located at 90 Hope Drive, Suite 1200.
-Section 1 of the I-9 form is required by the federal government to be completed on your first day of employment and original documents must be viewed in person within 3 days of your start date.
+Documents will be reviewed, in person, in the COM HR office located at 90 Hope Drive, Suite 1200.
+Section 1 of the I-9 form is required by the federal government to be completed on your first day of employment and original documents must be viewed in person within three days of your start date.
 A list of acceptable documents can be found here.

 After the new employee orientation, you will then meet with your supervisor.
 They will help you obtain your Penn State ID, any necessary keys and parking pass.
 Please confirm meeting location, directions and work attire with your supervisor prior to your first day.